Wedding venues licensed for civil ceremonies are the most popular.

-Having a civil ceremony is the perfect option for those of you who want a legal ceremony but without having to get married in a church or with a religious connection, and you’re getting married in England or Wales, then a civil ceremony is the best match for you.
+If you want a legally-binding wedding ceremony in North Yorkshire with no religious affiliation, and you’re getting married in England or Wales, then a civil ceremony is the best match for you.
 You can either get married in a register office, or you can have a civil ceremony at an approved wedding venue.
 To be an approved civil ceremony venue, wedding venues need to apply for a civil ceremony license.

-Every venue in Yorkshire - North is assessed and researched before they are approved for civil ceremonies.
+Every venue in North Yorkshire is assessed and researched before they are approved for civil ceremonies.
 This is done by the local council in which the venue is based.
 This includes whether or not they’re in a safe and reasonable state for members of the public, and if they meet fire safety regulations.
-Due to the venue needing to be regularly open to the public to be an approved venue, you aren't able to legally marry in a private home or estate.
+The venue must also be regularly available to the public for the purpose of conducting marriage ceremonies.
+This is why private homes can’t be approved for a civil ceremony license.
 If you’re hoping to marry on private land, in a back garden or a large home that isn’t available to the public, you’ll need to hold your legal ceremony in a register office instead.

 Can I have a civil ceremony outside?